isawnyu/isaw-papers-ereaders/index.md

 Here is an early experiment for the creation of ePub generated from the open content scholarly Journal *ISAW Papers*.
 You can have a look at the ePubs online or download them on your computer.
 Do not hesitate to tell us what you think would be useful to make our work better.

 Unless otherwise noted all content is distributed under a Creative Commons Atribution license.
-See http://creativecommons.org/licenses/by/4.0/ .
+See <a href="http://creativecommons.org/licenses/by/4.0/">http://creativecommons.org/licenses/by/4.0/</a>.

 ## ISAW Papers 1
 <a href="https://isawnyu.github.io/isaw-papers-ereaders/1/browser-epub-1.html">View Online</a>